GomeBox/sdl2/README.md

 # sdl2 adapter for gome

-it is using the great https://github.com/veandco/go-sdl2.
+It is using the great https://github.com/veandco/go-sdl2.
 SDL2 must be installed.
 Please refer to the documentation of https://github.com/veandco/go-sdl2